My first Solo weekend getaway to Jaipur from DelhiSpirit Bohemian

 I woke up in the morning, got ready, had my breakfast and drove straight to amber fort.
-The plan for the day was to explore the three major forts in Jaipur and while I was at it starting from the drive up the hill to amber fort is amazing it has a passage which is made up of stone in-between the houses which lay below the fort.
+The plan for the day was to explore the three major forts in Jaipur and while I was at it starting from the drive up the hill to the amber fort is amazing it has a passage which is made up of stone in-between the houses which lay below the fort.
 The place still gives the vibes of that era though on the bike it felt even better.
-After exploring Amber fort the next two pit stops were Jaigarh and Nahargadh fort.
-It almost took me a day to explore these places, the drives to these forts are undoubtedly exiting as they are on the hill tops and the roads are pretty well maintained.
+After exploring Amber fort the next two pit stops were Jaigarh and Nahargarh fort.
+It almost took me a day to explore these places, the drives to these forts are undoubtedly exciting as they are on the hilltops and the roads are pretty well maintained.

 Must Read: Jaipur Getaway from Delhi – Art and Craft

 Since I was in Jaipur in peak summer season it did get quite tiring exploring places in scorching heat but taking breaks in those palaces would make you up and ready to get back on the streets.
 After all this I went back to the hostel relaxed for a bit and later started interacting with people around, I had just been curious about what made them cover over to Jaipur and what exactly they were looking for all mear travellers looking for peace.
 After socializing a bit and a hearty meal I decided to end the day and hit my bunk.
 I took some videos asking people their experiences you can have a look at them here.